The Cost of Periodontal Disease Treatments:

 How much is root planing or “deep cleanings” with local delivery antibiotics such as Arestin?

 This non-definitive traditional approach leaves much to be desired in results with advanced cases.
 Osseous or flap surgery usually follows this non-definitive approach due to the inability of the clinician to see and remove all the disease causing deposits and plaque on the roots in deep pockets.
 Learn the objective truth about the limitations of root planing.
-Fees for traditional root planing can range from $230 per quadrant to $375 per quadrant (there are usually 4 quadrants).
+Fees for traditional root planing can range from $230 per quadrant to $375 per quadrant.
 Add to this the fees for Arestin (an antibiotic) placed under the gums during this non-definitive treatment.
 Arestin is charged out at $35-$110 per site (one tooth may have several sites), if a patient has multiple deep pockets in one quadrant the fees can add up quickly.
 The research is unremarkable, demonstrating a reduction in pocket depths of less than 1mm.
 Due to the ineffectiveness of this approach it may be repeated every few months, annually, or every three years.

 What is the cost of multiple rounds of traditional laser periodontal therapy?